qidi-community/Plus4-Wiki/content/connecting-to-open-wifi/README.md

 ****Connecting to an Open WIFI (with no password)****

-QIDI lcd software was not built with the thought of connection to a open (no password lcd).
+QIDI lcd software was not built with the thought of connection to a open (no password).

 Even open networks are shown with a lock icon, and it does not let you submit an empty password when joining.